Remember when you were learning math in high school and thought to yourself:

 Probability makes predictions — sometimes wrong, but always confidently.

-I’ll take you through each core field more comprehensibly in the future, but for now, I just wanted to introduce you to this awesome team that makes ML what it is.
+I’ll take you through each core field more comprehensively in the future, but for now, I just wanted to introduce you to this awesome team that makes ML what it is.

 Honorable Mention